Bisimulations for Delimited-Control Operators: Environmental Bisimilarity

 The remaining transitions $\ltsctxx j {\vmhc}$, $\ltspure j$, and $\ltsnotpure j$ deal with the evaluation contexts in~$\enve$, and are therefore applied only in conjunction with bisimulation up to related contexts, as~$\enve$ is not empty only in that case.
 The transition $\ltsctxx j {\vmhc}$ tests the evaluation context $\enve_j$ by passing it a value built from $\vmhc$, the same way $\lambda$-abstractions are tested with $\ltslam i \vmhc$.
 Testing an evaluation context with a value is simpler than with any term, however it does not account for all the possible interactions of a term with an evaluation context.
 Indeed, a stuck term is able to distinguish a pure context from an impure one, and it can extract from $\inctx F {\reset E}$ the context up to the first enclosing reset $\reset E$.
 We use $\ltspure j$ and $\ltsnotpure j$ to mimic these behaviors.
 The transition $\ltspure j$ simply states that $\enve_j$ is pure; in a bisimulation $\rel$ such that $\statt \enve \env \rel \statt \envef \envd$ and $\statt \enve \env \ltspure j \statt \enve \env$, $\statt \envef \envd$ has to match with the same transition, meaning that $\envef_j$ must also be pure.
 Similarly, $\ltsnotpure j$ decomposes $\enve_j = \inctx F {\reset E}$ into $\inctx F {\reset \mtctx}$ and~$\reset E$.
 Because the transition leaves a \textreset inside $F$, applying the same transition again to $\inctx F {\reset \mtctx}$ does not decompose~$F$ further, but simply generates $\inctx F {\reset \mtctx}$ again (and $\reset \mtctx$).
 The duplicated contexts can then be ignored using up-to techniques.

 To define environmental bisimulation using diacritical progress (Section~\ref{ss:diacritical}), we distinguish the transitions $\ltsctxx j \vmhc$ and $\ltsval$ as passive, while the remaining others are active.
 We consider a transition as passive if it can be inverted by an up-to technique, which is possible if no new information is generated between its source and target states.
-For example, $\env \ltsval \env$ is passive, as we already know that $\env$ is composed only of values.
-In contrast, the transition $\env \ltspure j \env$ is active, as we gain some information: $\env_j$ is a pure context.
+For example, $\stat \enve \env \val \ltsval \statt \enve {\env, \val}$ is passive because we simply change the nature of the state (from term to environment).
+In contrast, the transition $ \statt \enve \env \ltspure j \statt \enve \env$ is active, as we gain some information: $\env_j$ is a pure context.
 The transition $\statt \enve \env \ltsctxx j \vmhc \stat \enve \env \tm$ is passive at it simply recombines existing information in $\env$ and $\enve$ to build $\env$, without any reduction step taking place, and thus without generating new information.
 Some extra knowledge is produced only when $\stat \enve \env \tm$ evolves (with active transitions), as it then tells us how the tested context~$\env_j$ actually interacts with the value constructed from $\vmhc$.
 Finally, $\ltslam i {\cval \mhc}$ and $\ltsstuck \emhc$ correspond to reduction steps and are therefore active, and $\ltsnotpure j$ is also active as it provides some information by telling us how to decompose a context.

 \begin{defi} A relation $\rel$ on states is an environmental bisimulation if $\rel \pprogress \rel, \rel$.
 Environmental bisimilarity $\envbisim$ is the largest environmental bisimulation. \end{defi}